PidgeonTools/SuperAddonManager/docs/en/implementing-super-addon-manager.md

 }
 ```

-This object MUST have the minimum Blender version, the version of your addon (both as array of numbers) and the download url specified:
+This object MUST have the minimum Blender version, the version of your addon (both as array of numbers) and the download URL specified:

 ```json
 {